 So now there really are no excuses.
-Except for all the sugar and butter part, but we won’t bother about that, will we?
+Except for all the sugar and butter part, but we won’t bother about that right now, okay?

-Continue to stir for the full 5 minutes.
+7. Continue to stir for the full 5 minutes.
 The mixture will start boiling a bit harder, but never get crazy on you.
 However, I always make caramel in a large (4-qt) saucepan, just to give it all the room it might need.
-I had no spits or overflows with this, though you should take care, ’cause it’s hot and will burn at this point.
-Not that you wouldn’t have figured that out- just want to cover all the bases.
+I have no spits or overflows with this, though you should take care, because it’s hot and will burn at this point (not that you wouldn’t have figured that out – I just want to cover all the bases).

 Ta da- you’ve made caramel corn!

-When the chocolate is firm, mix it back together with the plain caramel corn.
-And try not to eat it all, mkay?
+5. When the chocolate is firm, mix it together with the plain caramel corn.

 Homemade “Moose Munch” Honey Caramel Corn